apache/flink/flink-connectors/flink-connector-rabbitmq2/src/main/java/org/apache/flink/connector/rabbitmq2/source/README.md

 meantime, the unacknowledged messages will be resend by RabbitMQ to assure at-least-once behavior.

 The __exactly-once-mode__ mode uses _correlation ids_ to deduplicate messages.
-Correlation ids are properties of the messages and need to be set by the user in order for the mode to function.
+Correlation ids are properties of the messages and need to be set by the message publisher (who publishes the messages to RabbitMQ) in order for the mode to function.
 The user has the obligation to ensure that the set correlation id for a message is unique, otherwise no exactly-once can be guaranteed here since RabbitMQ itself has no support for automatic exactly-once ids or the required behavior.
-In addition, it requires _checkpointing enabled_ and only _parallelism 1_ is allowed.
-Similar to at-least-once, the messages are received from RabbitMQ, buffered, and passed to the output when polled.
+In addition, it requires _checkpointing enabled_and only _parallelism 1_ is allowed.
+Similar to at-least-once, the messages are received from RabbitMQ,buffered, and passed to the output when polled.
 A set of seen correlation ids is maintained to apply the deduplication.
 During a checkpoint, the seen correlation ids are stored so that in case of failure they can be recovered and used for deduplication.
 When the notification for a completed checkpoint is received, all polled messages are acknowledged as one transaction to ensure the reception by RabbitMQ.
 Afterwards, the set of correlation ids is updated as RabbitMQ will not send the acknowledged messages again.
 This behavior assures exactly-once processing but also has a performance drawback.
 Committing many messages will take time and will thus increase the overall time it takes to do a checkpoint.
 This can result in checkpoint delays and in peaks where checkpoint have either many or just a few messages.

 ## How to use it
 ```java